 Celebrating the Western Imagination through the Arts

-WESTAF–The Western States Arts Federation–is a regional nonprofit arts service organization dedicated to the creative advancement and preservation of the arts.
-The organization’s mission is to strengthen the financial, organizational, and policy infrastructure of the arts in the West.
+The Western States Arts Federation (WESTAF) is a regional nonprofit arts service organization whose mission is to strengthen the financial, organizational, and policy infrastructure of the arts in the West.
 This is accomplished by assisting state arts agencies, arts organizations, and artists in their quest to serve diverse audiences, enrich the lives of local communities, and provide access to the arts and arts education for all citizens.
-Through innovation, advocacy, and grantmaking, WESTAF encourages the creative development and preservation of the arts regionally and through a national network of clients and alliances by providing innovative programing, technology, advocacy, grantmaking and other services.
+Through innovation, advocacy, and grantmaking, WESTAF encourages the creative development and preservation of the arts regionally and through a national network of customers and alliances.

 Founded in 1974, WESTAF is located in Denver and governed by a 22-member board of trustees comprised of arts leaders in the West.
 The organization serves the largest constituent territory of the six U.S. regional arts organizations that includes the state arts agencies, artists, and arts organizations of Alaska, Arizona, California, Colorado, Hawai’i, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.

-WESTAF is an experienced developer of technology systems that benefit the arts and creative industries.
+WESTAF is also an experienced developer of technology systems that benefit the arts and creative industries.
 Learn more about WESTAF's eight distinct offerings by visiting our Technology page.